Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 - Approval software — Start the approval process right from your task card and easily set due dates and attach files that need signoffs.
 You can also add approvals to your projects and folders.

-- Updates feed — Get all updates from boards you’re a member of and never miss a thing.
-Here, you can see everything your team has posted on those boards.
+- Updates feed — see all updates from boards you’re a member of in a single place.

-There’s also monday workdocs, which connect your team by allowing them to co-edit shared documents in real time.
-This feature acts like a centralized place where your coworkers can leave comments and edits, share ideas, create a visual task list for a project, add dashboards, etc.
+There’s also monday workdocs.
+This feature acts like a centralized place where your coworkers can leave comments and co-edit in documents in real time, share ideas, create a visual task list for a project, etc.

 In Wrike, time and progress tracking are only available on the Business and higher paid plans.
-You can track progress via a project progress bar for a single project or for multiple projects.
-Keep in mind, though, that you get the average duration for all projects when you monitor more projects at once.
+To begin with, you can track progress via a project progress bar for a single project or for multiple projects.

-Also, Wrike offers dashboards on all paid plans, allowing you to combine different project-related information in one place, such as roadblocks, deadlines, overdue tasks, etc. You can add customizable widgets to include additional project data that will help your team stay on course.
+Additionally, Wrike offers Dashboards on all paid plans, allowing you to combine different project-related information in one place, such as roadblocks, deadlines, overdue tasks, etc.

 With monday.com, you’ll also get a task tracking solution in the form of a progress-tracking column.
-You can get real-time information about project performance by watching a bar fill up till it gets to 100% — which indicates that you’ve completed your task.
+You can get real-time information about project performance by watching a bar fill up till it gets to 100% — indicating task completion.

-Another way to track progress is via dashboards.
+Another way to track progress is via Dashboards.
 They are available on all plans (even the free plan, which is not the case in Wrike), and you can use more than 30 widgets to create a dashboard with the most relevant project data.
-Making a dashboard was honestly a piece of cake, as you can customize, resize, and drag widgets around to organize information as you like.

 I also like that monday.com provides board and task activity logs.
 No matter which one you go for, you’ll be able to track all changes and see who made them and when.

-Finally, time tracking in monday.com is available in the form of a custom field you can easily add to your board; however, this field is reserved for Pro and Enterprise plans only.
+Finally, time tracking in monday.com is available in the form of a custom column you can easily add to your board; however, this field is reserved for Pro and Enterprise plans only.

 While both Wrike and monday.com track progress in similar ways, I must say that monday.com does it in a more attractive and effective way because of its many customization options.